21 Best Things to Do in Grand Junction (in 2023)

 📍 Google Maps | Phone: (970) 858-9188 | Website | Hours: 5 am – 10 pm daily | Entrance: $9 vehicle pass

-At the Colorado River State Park, you can spend a day kayaking or canoeing while taking in the gorgeous scenery.
+At this state park, you can spend a day kayaking or canoeing on the Colorado River while taking in the gorgeous scenery.
 There are also ponds and the river for fishing, and trails for hiking and mountain biking.

 Cross Orchards Historic Site